emanueledelsozzo/awesome-fpga-programming/README.md

 # awesome-fpga-programming
-An awesome list of languages and tools to program FPGAs
+A curated list of awesome languages and tools to program FPGAs